Irvine Electric Scooter Accident Lawyer

 However, the key will be to identify a defect.
 Simply falling off the scooter, as one Dallas woman did, is insufficient.
 Riders are responsible for their own actions, so you cannot sue the company if the scooter was in good condition and the company gave riders proper warnings.

-Injured in a Scooter Accident?
-Reach Out to an Experienced Orange County Electric Scooter Accident Lawyer
+Talk to an Experienced Orange County Electric Scooter Accident Lawyer

 Scooter accident lawsuits is an emerging field in California, but injured victims can be sure that RMD Law has their back.